rehierl/node-tree-outliner/1-3-0-sequences/0-0-overview.md

 <!-- ======================================================================= -->
 ## A stream-based perspective

-As can also be seen from the above examples, nodes are added to a sequence as soon as the defining node was entered.
+As can be seen from the above examples, nodes are added to a sequence as soon as the defining node of a sequence was entered.
 In addition to that, the traversal will continue to add nodes to a sequence until the defining node was exited.

 In the context of a tree traversal, any sequence can therefore be understood to have states associated with it: (1) A sequence is **undefined** for as long as